ConnorHoang/robot_localization_cpp/README.md

 ### Next Steps
-One of the biggest limitations we found was that the provided implementation of an occupancy field did not provide the angle to the nearest obstacle, meaning that our particles struggled to converge on the robot's orientation.
-Future work could explore a more robust angle calculation that makes fewer assumptions, either through an improved occupancy field implementation or using new methods.
+Overall, our particle filter is able to converge on the correct location, but it does have some limitations in regards to accuracy.
+Future progress could explore the different parameters available to us and find optimal values for them.
+We could explore slightly different methods of resampling, for example, by generating a small number of completely random particles, or reducing added noise as a function of how certain we are about our guesses.

-Although our choice to use C++ provided us with runtime optimization, our implementation leaves a lot of room for speed improvements.
+While our choice to use C++ provided us with runtime optimization, our implementation still leaves a lot of room for speed improvements.
 Right now, the filtering steps run just fast enough to localize the robot in real time -- this is good enough for small maps like the one we used, but localization on larger maps would likely need more particles to avoid dangers like particle death.
 Speed optimizations would let us use more particles, more resampling, and potentially even additional methods of evaluating particle likelihoods.

 ### Additional Documentation
 <!-- say where bag files are attached here-->